COVESA/vsomeip/test/network_tests/offer_tests/offer_test.md

 ### Offer Test External

-Offer_test_external has 2 test cases:
+Offer_test_external has 2 sub tests:

 1. Rejecting offer for which there is already a remote offer
 2. Rejecting remote offer for which there is already a local offer

+#### Offer test external local offer - Rejecting remote offer for which there is already a local offer

+1. Start routingmanagerd as the HOST
+2. Start application which offers service
+3. Start client which exchanges messages with the service
+4. Send SD message trying to offer the same service instance as already offered locally from a remote host

-#### 1st Test Case - Rejecting offer for which there is already a remote offer
+#### Offer test external remote offer - Rejecting offer for which there is already a remote offer

 1. Start routingmanagerd as the HOST
 2. Start application which offers service